 Article at a Glance:

-- A taper is a slow, gradual discontinuation of a drug.
+- A taper is a slow and gradual discontinuation of a drug.

-- Tapering an opioid like tramadol can help to avoid withdrawal symptoms.
+- Tapering an opioid like tramadol can help avoid withdrawal symptoms.

 - Your doctor can help you choose the best taper scheduled for your health needs while helping you avoid withdrawal.

-Tapering off of tramadol is a gradual and methodical undertaking.
-Those using the opioid for medical and recreational purposes alike will have their own personal reasons for quitting.
+Tapering off tramadol is a gradual and methodical undertaking.
+Those using tramadol for medical and recreational purposes will have their own reasons for quitting.
 Family, friends, finances, health and endless more motives can drive one to seek out opioid treatment.
-Choosing a taper as the means to reach this goal is often twofold: it detoxes the body, physically and mentally, to prepare for a tramadol-free life while preventing withdrawals in the interim.
-The second of these tramadol taper benefits is especially important to consider.
+Choosing a taper to reach this goal is often twofold: it detoxes the body, physically and mentally, to prepare for a tramadol-free life while preventing withdrawals in the interim.

 What Is a Tramadol Taper?